2020 Country Reports on Human Rights Practices: Mongolia

 The constitution and law provide for an independent judiciary, but NGOs and private businesses reported that judicial corruption and third-party influence continued.
 Courts rarely entered not guilty verdicts or dismissed criminal charges over the objection of prosecutors, even when full trials had produced no substantial evidence of guilt.
 Courts often returned criminal cases to prosecutors when acquittal appeared more appropriate.
 Consequently, some serious criminal cases cycled for years between prosecutors and the courts without resolution.

 Procedural due process errors and inconsistencies often affected trials.
-Although the number of government-provided defense lawyers was adequate, their quality and experience were inconsistent, and many defendants lacked adequate legal representation.
+Although the number of government-provided defense lawyers was adequate given the limited circumstances in which they are provided, their quality and experience were inconsistent, and many defendants lacked adequate legal representation.
 Judges often relied on confessions with little corroborating evidence.
-Furthermore, NGOs reported witness intimidation by government authorities and police, limited public access to trials (often due to lack of space), a lack of transparency in courts’ decision-making processes, and a low level of awareness regarding new criminal and procedural laws.
+Furthermore, NGOs reported witness intimidation by government authorities and police, a lack of transparency in courts’ decision-making processes, and a low level of awareness regarding new criminal and procedural laws.

 There were no reports of political prisoners or detainees.